silverbulletmd/silverbullet/website/Install.md

 There’s a progressive path in how people tend to install and deploy SilverBullet.
 Generally, it’s best to try it out on your local machine first.
 Play around a bit, see if it’s for you.

-Once you’re hooked, you may want to spend a little bit more time and host SilverBullet on a server in your local network or on the public Internet.
-SilverBullet is not available as a SaaS product, so you’ll have to self host it.
+Once you’re hooked, you may want to spend a bit more time and host SilverBullet on a server in your local network or on the public Internet.

 # Cloud hosted
-The easiest option to have SilverBullet hosted for you on the public Internet is using [PikaPods](https://www.pikapods.com/pods?run=silverbullet).
-For a small amount (from about $1.50 per month), you can run your instance there.
+While [[Self Hosted]] is the intended path, if this is too much hassle for you.
+There is a simpler option by using [PikaPods](https://www.pikapods.com/pods?run=silverbullet).
+For a small fee (about $1.50 per month and you get $5 in credit signing up, so the first months are _free_), you can run your instance there.
 PikaPods handles deployment, upgrades and backups and exposes SilverBullet securely via TLS.

 # Self hosted
 Installing SilverBullet as a (local) web server is pretty straightforward if you’re technically inclined enough to be able to use a terminal.